Heroic Evolution

 Richter Belmont had before long married Annet Renard and had continued to grow in potency the family's power via the Renard's magic potential and noted prowess.
 With the family splintering in so many ways, the expansion ever-growing, there came to exist many factions who were not named Belmont but had to the clan of legend a blood relation.
 While natural in one sense, there may have been other reasons for family members to take on new identities: Perhaps several members of the family might have wanted to quash any association with the Belmont legend, since it was bringing unto them pain (undesirables challenging them to fights, hecklers berating their children, or an all-around effort to hide from their potential Dracula-hunting destinies).
 Or maybe a faction might find itself unwelcome by a city or province due to certain laws or fear of its power, so it would look to escape Romania under assumed names.
 "No big deal," you'd think.

 Likewise, while this loss of the surname was dismissed by the Church and its allies as not important, a successor being a successor under any name, there was a little matter of truth and consequence that the Belmonts and their blood relatives managed to keep secret.
-That is, it was only a hero named Belmont that could be considered the true successor.
+That is, it was only a hero named Belmont who could be considered the true successor.
 This is not to say that one of blood relation could not come to wield the Vampire Killer--but for one who was not a true successor, there was a price that must be paid for using such a divine weapon: The user would have to sacrifice part of his or her life and even then face a trial--an encounter with the Whip's Memory, which would manifest itself as an image of the last true Belmont successor to wield it.
 Only by defeating the Whip's Memory could a non-Belmont convince the whip of its commander's worthiness.
 Furthermore, the Vampire Killer had to it a quirk that would prevent non-Belmonts from using it past an expiration date (Dracula's defeat, which would end the current leg of the cycle): It would through continued use begin to drain away even more of the wielder's life than originally bargained until death was surely met.
 The Kischines, Renards and others of deviating surname were in the past aware of this and willing to take on the responsibility as they vied for title contendership.

 The other part of the secret had to do with the cycle itself.
 Though it's a tenet largely unexplored, it's been said in as recently as Portrait of Ruin that the Belmonts are "not allowed to touch the Vampire Killer" until the period where Dracula's resurrection is expected.
 Due to this clause in the contract, the Belmonts would be forced to stay away and in the interim leave the Vampire Killer and the mystic weapons in the care of blood-related factions, who in the event of a years-too-early resurrection would fight in the Belmonts' place.
 (How Juste Belmont was able to wield it in such a short period hasn't been explained, but it could be possible if Dracula's resurrection was "predicted to be 1748" by a prophecy.)
 So it was in 1797 when Richter Belmont relinquished control of the Vampire Killer, which would be reclaimed by Belmont heroes, people figured, in approximately one hundred year's time.